Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

-Lab report: Four practical classes worth 5% each.
-The pre-practical exercises, performance in the practical, the practical report, and the post-practical exercises will be used to calculate the final mark for each practical class.
+Laboratory class (In-person).
 Please note that participation in the practical classes is a hurdle and that you must attend all four practical classes to pass CHEX1001.
-Participatory task: Required compulsory tutorial participation

 - Final Exam (40%)